MicrosoftDocs/azure-devops-docs/docs/repos/git/share-your-code-in-git-vs.md

        :::image type="content" source="media/share-your-code-in-git-visual-studio-2019/team-explorer/sync.png" border="true" alt-text="Screenshot of the Sync option in Team Explorer in Visual Studio 2019." lightbox="media/share-your-code-in-git-visual-studio-2019/team-explorer/sync-lrg.png":::

-    4. Select **Push** to share your commit with the remote repository.
-If this is your first push to the repository, you'll see the following message: `The current branch does not track a remote branch.
-Push your changes to a new branch on the origin remote and set the upstream branch.` **Push** uploads your changes to a new branch on the remote repository and sets it as the upstream branch.
+    4. In the **Synchronization** view, choose **Push** to upload your commit to the remote repo.
+If this is your first push to the repo, you'll see the message: `The current branch does not track a remote branch...`, which lets you know that your commit was pushed to a new branch on the remote repo and that future commits pushed from your local branch will be uploaded to that remote branch.

        :::image type="content" source="media/share-your-code-in-git-visual-studio-2019/team-explorer/push-commit.png" border="true" alt-text="Screenshot of the Push link in the Synchronization view of Team Explorer in Visual Studio 2019." lightbox="media/share-your-code-in-git-visual-studio-2019/team-explorer/push-commit-lrg.png":::